dlcs/protagonist/docs/rfcs/007-cantaloupe-image-server.md

 We will need to experiment to see how best to augment the info.json but it seems to make sense to happen at the dotnet level as that has access to all required information.

-One option is to store in the DLCS database whether the image source is natively tiled - if it _is_ then Cantaloupe will generated sizes based on the width + height.
-However, if it _isn't_ then it uses a configuration value and could easily be mimiced by the dotnet code.
-Given that we generated JPEG2000 derivatives most images _will_ be natively tiled so this may be of limited use.
+Ticket [#246](https://github.com/dlcs/protagonist/issues/246) addresses this issue of leveraging Cantaloupes built in logic while still efficiently delivering info.json files.

 ## Future Developments

 Cantaloupe has the ability to render individual PDF pages or single frames of a video file.
-This could lead to some powerful future developments such as [thumbnail services for AV + PDFs](https://github.com/dlcs/protagonist/issues/73).
+This could lead to some powerful future developments such as [thumbnail services for AV + PDFs](https://github.com/dlcs/protagonist/issues/73) (see [#249](https://github.com/dlcs/protagonist/issues/249)).

 ## Other Considerations